 As a vibrant living parable…we are living in the Kingdom of God.
 In HIS Kingdom on earth are various educational facilities.
 Everyone in God’s Kingdom is tested at one time or another.

-Over the seasons of my life I have learned to humbly say “Yes” when GOD brings something to me requiring immediate relentless faith as the only response.
-In years past, I would ask How?
+Over the seasons of my life I have learned to humbly say “Yes” when GOD brings something to me requiring immediate relentless faith.
+It is the only viable response.
+In previous times, I might ask How?
 Why?
 When?
 Who?
 What?
 Where?
 Seriously?
 Did I misunderstand?
 Do you have me mixed up with someone else?
 I have learned the answers will arrive with complete clarity and precision according to HIS will, timing, purpose and plan as soon as the “Yes” arises from my lips.

 I believe that I first heard from Rick Joyner, that as soon as you pass a test, a new one arrives.
 Each test prepares you for the next.
 Every test failed will be offered repeatedly until it is passed.
 The reason I mention Rick Joyner is because I truly believe all wisdom is from the Holy Spirit of the Most High God and that I am fortunate to have Rick Joyner’s writings in my life.
 I trust it was the Holy Spirit that imparted the wisdom to him.
 I remain grateful that he walked in obedience sharing freely all that the Holy Spirit of Wisdom imparted to him.
 It has made an eternal difference.